ispasic/acronimity/README.md

 ## Environment Variables
 To make use of all the APIs and mongoDB connection, you need to provide API Keys and mongoDB user settings in `.env` file in the source directory.
 The variables required:

 - For Pubmed API: `PUBMED_API_KEY`
 - For UMLS: `UMLS_API_KEY`
 - For MongoDB Connection: `MONGODB_USER` and `MONGODB_USER_PASSWORD`

+Additionally, if the intention is to run the application not locally, you need to register the application/domain at Google reCaptcha service (https://www.google.com/recaptcha/).
+Please provide an additional enviromental variable in that case: `CAPTCHA_SITE_KEY`.
+If that variable is not provided, a default value of the site key is used that works only for local environment.

 ## Authors
 - Maxim Filimonov